LiamLlamazares/math_blog/_posts/2022-05-30-PDE-2-Hilbert.md

 </div>

-  In particular, every Hilbert space with a countable basis (or equivalently, which is seperable) is isometric to
+  In particular, every Hilbert space with a countable basis is isometric to $\ell ^2(\mathbb{N})$.
-$\ell ^2(\mathbb{N})$.
 However, the identification is not "canonical" as it depends on the bases chosen.
 The next example is all pervasive (in fact it has [even invaded our blog](https://nowheredifferentiable.com/2023-01-29-PDE-1/))